SimCMinMax/AutoSimC/README.md

 								1 can be entered at the beginning in the wizard.
-Stage 2 is set to target_error=0.2, and 0.05 for the final stage 3.(These numbers might be changed in future versions)You have to set the simc path in the settings.py file.- Resuming: It is also possible to resume a broken stage, e.g. if simc.exe crashed during stage1, by launching with the parameter -sim stage2 (or stage3).
-You will have to enter the amount of iterations or target_error of the broken simulation- stage.
-(See logs.txt for details)- Parallel
+Stage 2 is set to target_error=0.2, and 0.05 for the final stage 3.(These numbers might be changed in future versions) You have to set the simc path in the settings.py file.
+								- Resuming: It is also possible to resume at a stage, e.g. if simc.exe crashed during	stage1, by launching with the parameter -sim stage1 (or stage2/3).
-								Processing: By default multiple simc-instances are
+								- Parallel Processing: By default multiple simc- instances are launched for stage1 and 2, which is a major speedup on modern multicore-cpus like AMD Ryzen.
-								launched for stage1 and 2, which is a major speedup on modern multicore-cpus like AMD Ryzen.
-If you encounter problems or instabilities, edit settings.py and change the corresponding parameters or even disable it.
+								If you encounter problems or instabilities, edit settings.py and change the corresponding parameters
-								(default: ['all'])
+								or even disable it.	(default: ['all'])
 		  --stages STAGES       Number of stages to simulate. (default: 3) -gems [GEMS [GEMS ...]], --gems [GEMS [GEMS ...]]
 								Enables permutation of gem-combinations in your gear.